 Do you drink enough water each day?
 If not, your overall health may be taking a toll.
-So why is drinking water important?
+And why is drinking water important?
 Drinking water regularly can help you to lose weight, think better, be in a better mood, prevent disease, and more.

-Why Does the Body Need Water?
+Why Do Our Bodies Need Water?

-Water also helps maintain blood volume and allows proper circulation, helps regulate our body temperature, acts as a shock absorber for our joints and our brain, helps lubricate the linings of our inner organs, maintains healthy kidney function, and more.[1,2]
+Water also helps maintain blood volume and allows proper circulation, helps regulate our body temperature, and acts as a shock absorber for our joints and our brain.
+There are still more health benefits of water: It helps lubricate the linings of our inner organs and maintains healthy kidney function.[1,2]

 Drinking plenty of water can help keep your body healthy and functioning at its highest capacity.
 Staying hydrated will help you to:

-- Improve physical performance.
 During physical activity, our bodies use up a lot of water.
-Staying hydrated before, during, and after exercise helps to protect your body from harm, and it also helps you to perform better.
+So stay hydrated before, during, and after exercise helps to protect your body from harm, and to help you to perform better.
 Proper hydration can reduce fatigue, improve endurance, lower your maximum heart rate, and more.
-It can also help you to be less sore after exercise.
+Drinking water can also help you to be less sore after exercise.
 [1,3,4]

-- Help you to lose weight.
 Are you having trouble with your weight loss efforts?
 Increasing your water intake may help you achieve better results.
 Studies show that people who are on diets lose more weight when they also increase their water intake.[5,6] In one study, people on weight loss diets who drank 500 ml of water before each of their three daily meals for 12 weeks lost 4.6 more pounds on average than people who did not drink the additional water.

-- Boost your mood.
 People who drink more water also tend to have better moods.
 One study found that when people who regularly drank less than 1.2 liters of water per day increased their intake to 2.5 liters per day, the participants experienced significantly less confusion, bewilderment, fatigue, and sleepiness.
 On the other hand, for people who regularly drank two to four liters of water per day who were then restricted to one liter per day, the reduced water intake led negative effects on mood, including decreased contentedness, calmness, and positive emotions.

-- Prevent headaches.
 Water deprivation is a very common cause of headache.
 In most cases, rehydrating can provide relief from a headache.
 For some people, dehydration can also trigger a migraine, so be sure to keep your water intake regular if you are prone to getting migraines or headaches.

-How Much Water Should You Drink?
+How Much Water Should You Drink a Day?